OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/03-threat-dragon.md

 #### How to use it

+The OWASP Spotlight series provides an overview of Threat Dragon and how to use it:
+'Project 22 - [OWASP Threat Dragon][spotlight22]'.

 Threat Dragon is distributed as a cross platform desktop application as well a web application.
 It is straightforward to start using Threat Dragon; the latest version is [available to use online][tddemo]: